hqta1110/my-graduation-project/startup/README.md

     This folder stores the trained AI model checkpoints (`.pth` files).
 Like the data, these are downloaded from Hugging Face when the application starts.

   * `📁 startup/`
     This directory holds the files needed for easy deployment by end-users.
-It contains the `docker-compose.yml` file and the `sample.env.txt` template.
+It contains the `docker-compose.yml` file and the `sample.env` template.

 ## How to Run the Application